BoraElkin/ss-desktop-app/DEPLOYMENT.md

 - This will start the FastAPI backend and open a native desktop window to the web UI.
 - The backend runs at `http://127.0.0.1:8000`.
+- The UI is served at `http://127.0.0.1:8000/ui/index.html` (not file://).
+- The UI and API must be served from the same origin for full functionality.

 ---